To the President of the Republic of Zambia

 To the Ministry of Health and the Zambia Counseling Council

-- Ensure that institutions providing training for HIV counselors cover the issues of gender-based violence, womens lack of enjoyment of property rights, and other gender-based abuses and their effect on treatment in training courses.
+- Ensure that institutions providing training for HIV counselors cover the issues of gender-based violence, lack of legal protection for womens property rights, and other gender-based abuses and their effect on treatment in training courses.

 To the Ministry of Health

-- Monitor and document the impact of gender-based abuses on ART in on-going research on ART in Zambia, and include gender-based abuses as indicators in existing monitoring databases, including the Continuity of Care Patient Tracking System and database developed by the Center for Infectious Disease Research in Zambia.
+- Monitor and document the impact of gender-based abuses on ART in on-going research on ART in Zambia.

 To the Gender in Development Division

-- Develop a campaign that emphasizes womens right to decide when, where, and how to seek health services, including access to HIV testing and treatment programs.
+- Lead on the development of a campaign that emphasizes womens right to decide when, where, and how to seek health services, including access to HIV testing and treatment programs.

 To the Ministry of Home Affairs